rixiobarrios/django-views-and-templates/readme.md

 ### Templates and Django Templating Language

 In previous classes, we've seen the templating languages ERB and Handlebars.
 Django also has its own!
 It looks a lot like Handlebars  in that it uses a bunch of curly braces.
-In order to duplicate what we have on the Rails version of Tunr, let's add the following code:
+In order to duplicate what we have on the

+version of Tunr, let's add the following code:

 `templates/tunr/artist_list.html`
 ```html